• Skip to primary navigation

 • blog

-We’ll help you understand why IVR surveys by phone are the most efficient and cost-effective way to collect customer feedback and market research.
+We’ll help you understand why automated voice surveys by phone are the most efficient and cost-effective way to collect customer feedback and market research in real-time.
 Interactive Voice Response (IVR) enables automated communications with survey respondents over the phone.
 They can engage with the survey with their phone’s keypad or through voice recognition.
 With a speech-to-text integration, even open-ended responses are possible.
 We’ll walk you through some of the basics of what is the IVR meaning, basic survey considerings, and even more advanced ideas such as skip logic.
-But first, here are some hand statistics on why you should be considering IVR surveys by phone:
+But first, here are some statistics on why you should be considering automated voice surveys by phone:

 40% the time spent commissioning market research is spent on crafting an effective survey.It takes an average of 6 to 7 weeks to collect adequate responses for a typical market research effort.Using the phone or speaking in person is 60% more effective than using email to collect responses.Distributing surveys through the mail costs about $7,000 for every 200 responses.Using live agents to conduct surveys by phone costs up to $15,000 for every 200 responses.